-- If your child is going to be staying with relatives or friends for any period of time, suggest that she take a beloved object, such as a favorite blanket, toy, book, or T-shirt.
-This will give her a greater sense of security.
+- If your child is going to be staying with relatives or friends for any period of time, suggest that your child takes a beloved object, such as a favorite blanket, toy, book, or T-shirt.
+This will give your child a greater sense of security.

-- In talking to your child about coping with injury, assure him that his parent’s injury is not his or anyone’s fault.
+- In talking to your child about coping with injury, assure your child that his parent’s injury is not your child’s or anyone else’s fault.
 It’s just something that can happen with this kind of job.

 - Consult with medical and support staff about the appropriate time for your child to see his injured parent.
 This will depend on his developmental level and emotional maturity.
-Get help on how to prepare your child for his parent’s appearance.
-He will need to know in advance about tubes, machines, bandages, and so forth, as well as the fact that there will be other injured service members nearby.
-The recuperating parent may look and/or act very differently from the one he remembers.
+Get help with how to prepare your child for his parent’s appearance.
+Your child will need to know in advance about tubes, machines, bandages, and so forth, as well as the fact that there will be other injured service members nearby.
+The recuperating parent may look and/or act very differently from the one your child remembers.